-This is Carla Capalbo’s Tasting Georgia – A food and wine journey in the Caucasus, hardback, £30.
+This is Carla Capalbo’s Tasting Georgia – A food and wine journey in the Caucasus, hardback, Amazon price is just over £20.
 It is published by Pallas Athene, and will be available from 6th June.
 So in the sense that this book has not been published yet, this is more of a preview than a review.
 It is also a preview in the sense that it is based on a mere 2 hrs or so perusing an almost-final PDF version of the book – sadly I find it hard to read on-screen for longer periods of time.

 After a general introduction to the country’s history, wine and food, with emphasis on the food, Carla devotes each major section of the book to a particular region.
 Each starts with a map and introduction, followed by a number of sections devoted to specific entities in the region – villages, restaurants, food shops, cooks, winemakers and, notably, recipes.
 There are 70 recipes in total throughout the book, each one attractively presented in a very practical way over a double-page spread, one page to illustrate the dish, the facing page describing how to make it.

 The book smacks of good solid, almost classical, design.
-It is nicely presented in terms of structure and illustrations, and also reads very well.
+It is nicely presented in terms of structure and illustrations, and reads very well.
+A common bugbear of mine is the quality of the mapping in wine books, but I have absolutely no complaints on that score with this book.
 I could easily imagine going through it linearly from cover to cover, without the annoyance of boxes and side-bars to break the flow, and yet the division of the text equally supports diving in to take one section at a time.
 Finally, it has a comprehensive index.
 Two in fact, as there is a separate recipe index and meal planner.
 Am I getting over-excited by the presence of an index?
 It is something one should expect in a book of this type, but increasingly it is a feature deemed expendable by publishers, and one I miss if absent.

 As I am writing on a wine blog, I would add just one note of caution.
 If you buy this book only for information about Georgian wine you could be disappointed, as Tasting Georgia is certainly no comprehensive guide to its wines and producers, and neither does it claim to be.
 Nevertheless, I am sure many wine lovers – especially those with foodie tendencies – will find a great deal of interest here.